gjbex/Best-practices-for-scientific-computing/docs/reproducibility.md

 share your code and the environment in which it was run with others, ensuring that they can reproduce your results.

-Clearly, the environment specification or the container defintion should mention explicit version numbers for all software used, including the operating system.
+Clearly, the environment specification or the container definition should mention explicit version numbers for all software used, including the operating system.
 This ensures that the environment in which your code is run is exactly the same which ensures that your results are reproducible.

-Obviously, the environment specication or the container definition should be version controlled along with your code.
+Obviously, the environment specification or the container definition should be version controlled along with your code.
 This ensures that you can reproduce the results of your experiments at any time in the future.

 **Important note on performance:** using package managers or containerization tools such as Docker can have an impact on the performance of your code.
 This